 - Calling Your Bathroom Breaks: She is incredibly...well, open about being in the bathroom, and sometimes even the details of it.
 Especially with Howard.

-- The Cameo: Her voice is heard in the season 2 finale of Young Sheldon, via archived audio.
+- The Cameo: Her voice is heard in the Season 2 finale of Young Sheldon talking to a young Howard.

 - D-Cup Distress: She has a "tricky figure" and compares herself to Bernadette.Mrs.
 Walowitz: She's short and stacked, like me.

 Howard: Not like you, Ma, she never steps on hers!

 - Formerly Fit: She's implied to be hideously obese and in one episode she loudly laments that she was so good-looking as a young woman that hopeful young men would queue up to give her chocolates. ("Oh, why did I eat it all?").